cambiotraining/bacterial-genomics/index.md

 - Evaluate the quality of assembled genomes and determine their suitability for downstream analysis.
 - Detect and remove recombinant regions.
 - Construct phylogenetic trees using both whole genome and core genome alignments.
+- Estimate a time-scaled phylogeny using and initial maximum likelihood phylogenetic tree and sample dates.
+- Conduct genomic epidemiology and strain typing.
 - Detect the presence of antimicrobial resistance genes in your isolates.
 :::